dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 - Number of Calls: number of calls for each method
 - Total Time: for the total time spent in the given function (excluding time made in calls to sub-functions)
 - Per Call: is the quotient of Total Time divided by Number of Calls
-- Cumulative Time: time spent in this and all subfunctions
+- Cumulative Time: time spent in this and all sub-functions
 - Per Call: is the quotient of Cumulative Time divided by Number of Calls

 #### Heap Allocation Sampling Structure